louisjdcharles/louisjdcharles/README.md

 ## About

-- 1st Year CS student at University of Warwick
 - I enjoy using C++ and Haskell
 - Interested in FP, AI and Computer Graphics
 - My website: [louisc.me](https://louisc.me/)